xamarin/xamarin-forms-samples/XAML/LoadRuntimeXAML/README.md

 - xamarin
 urlFragment: xaml-loadruntimexaml
 ---
-# Load XAML at Runtime
+# Load Xamarin.Forms XAML at runtime

 This sample demonstrates using the `LoadFromXaml` extension method to load, parse, and display XAML at runtime.